anu11cs/anu-legacy/README.md

 # anu-legacy
-this repository is for code changes done for anu code
+this repository is for code changes for 1.0.0 release